Missouri AG says justice soon to be served for rape victims

 “The highway patrol then enters it into the CODIS System, then the highway patrol is notified and here are the 11 hits and then we make referrals to local law enforcement,” Schmitt said.

-He said the other 40 tests that did not cause a hit in CODIS, there’s more work to do.
+The attorney general said the other 40 tests that did not cause a hit in CODIS; there’s more work to do.

-That grant pays for the inventory of kits, an online tracking system to notify law enforcement and victims and the testing phase.
+That grant pays for the inventory of kits, an online tracking system to notify law enforcement and victims, as well as the testing phase.

 “Now that we’ve started to get some of these back, we fully anticipate that there will be rolling numbers coming from the 1,500 that we sent out during 2020,” Schmitt said.